Rat Terrier/Kennel Q&A

 Q: What do you consider a successful breeding?

-A: A successful breeding to me is getting a litter of puppies of which have almost identical characteristics; the consistency is seen as you examine the whole litter.
+A: A successful breeding, to me, is getting a litter of puppies of which have almost identical characteristics; the consistency is seen as you examine the whole litter.
 The characteristics of the litter bring in the good points of both the dog and bitch with minimal faults from both as well.

 Q: Have you ever had a real disaster of a litter?